KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 ## Mighty villain

 Now it is time to meet them.
 Mighty villains.
-Extension methods which are hard or impossible to test and which makes client code very hard or impossible to test on a unit level.
+Extension methods are hard or impossible to test and which makes client code very hard or impossible to test on a unit level.
 There is an example of the villain extension method presented below.

 ```
 public static IStorageClient GetHttpStorageClient(this IHttpClientFactory httpClientFactory, Options options)